 There's no extant film footage of her, but plenty of photos to discover online, given her popularity in the modeling world of the Fin Du Siecle.
 In every one, she looks out to us from a universal, timeless place, nary a sign of the clunky, stylized and fixed-in-cement dowdy heroines like Lillian Russell who more typlified the age.
 She could be... similarly aged Miley Cyrus in that off-shoulder drapery.
 Her cautionary tale is that even the gifted need professional guidance and personal support in careers that are so innately collaborative, the media.
 (As far as the gifted requiring both support and aspects of luck to succeed, I highly recommend the book "Outliers" by Malcolm Gladwell, which outlines how even mega-talents like Bill Gates and the Beatles needed surprisingly similar additional factors beyond talent to have realized their respective successes.)

-Her lovely smile, as depicted above, would soon fade.
+Her lovely smile, as depicted above and below, would soon fade.